Barry1701/remeskin.com/README.md

 This project uses the following technologies:
 - **React** - JavaScript library for building user interfaces
 - **REST API** - Backend API to manage data interactions
+- **Bootstrap 4.6** - For responsive design and prebuilt styling components.
+- **Google Fonts (Lato)** - The Lato font family is used for typography.
+- **Font Awesome** - For icons throughout the application.
 - **CSS Modules** - Scoped styles for each component
 - **Axios** - For API requests

+## 📱 PWA Support
+Remeskin is configured to support installation as a Progressive Web App (PWA).
+This allows users to install the application on their mobile devices or desktops for a more native app experience.
+The `manifest.json` file provides metadata for the PWA setup.

 ## ⚙️ Installation and Setup
 To run this project locally, follow these steps: